redcode/Z80/README.md

 void z80_int(Z80 *object, zboolean state);
 ```
 **Description**
-Changes the state of the maskable interrupt.
+Changes the state of the maskable interrupt (INT).
 **Details**
 This is equivalent to a change in the `INT` line of a real Z80.
 **Parameters**